-Action Description Install SFW HA and configure the cluster on the secondary site Warning: Ensure that the name you assign to the secondary site cluster is different from the name assigned to the primary site cluster.
-See "Guidelines for installing SFW HA and configuring the cluster on the secondary site" on page 288.
-Verify that SQL Server has been configured for high availability at the primary site Verify that SQL Server has been configured for high availability at the primary site and that the service groups are online See "Verifying your primary site configuration" on page 289.
-Set up the replication prerequisites Ensure that replication prerequisites for your selected method of replication are met before running the DR wizard See "Setting up security for VVR" on page 228.
-See "Requirements for EMC SRDF array-based hardware replication" on page 293.
-See "Requirements for Hitachi TrueCopy array-based hardware replication" on page 294.
-(Secure cluster only) Assign For a secure cluster only, assign user privileges user privileges See "Assigning user privileges (secure clusters only)" on page 296.
-Start running the DR wizard Review prerequisites for the DR wizard Start the DR wizard and make the initial selections required for each task: selecting a primary site system, the service group, the secondary site system, and the replication method See "Configuring disaster recovery with the DR wizard" on page 299.
-Clone the storage configuration (VVR replication only) (VVR replication option) Clone the storage configuration on the secondary site using the DR wizard See "Cloning the storage on the secondary site using the DR wizard (Volume Replicator replication option)" on page 303.
+Action Description Set up the replication prerequisites Ensure that replication prerequisites for your selected method of replication are met before running the DR wizard See "Setting up security for VVR" on page 249.
+See "Requirements for EMC SRDF array-based hardware replication" on page 251.
+See "Requirements for Hitachi TrueCopy array-based hardware replication" on page 253.
+(Secure cluster only) Assign For a secure cluster only, assign user privileges user privileges See "Cloning the storage on the secondary site using the DR wizard (VVR replication option)" on page 260.
+Start running the DR wizard Review prerequisites for the DR wizard Start the DR wizard and make the initial selections required for each task: selecting a primary site system, the service group, the secondary site system, and the replication method See "Configuring disaster recovery with the DR wizard" on page 256.
+Clone the storage (VVR replication option) configuration (VVR replication only) Clone the storage configuration on the secondary site using the DR wizard See "Cloning the storage on the secondary site using the DR wizard (VVR replication option)" on page 260.
+Create temporary storage for application installation (other replication methods) (EMC SRDF, Hitachi TrueCopy, or GCO only replication option) Use the DR wizard to create temporary storage for application installation on the secondary site See "Creating temporary storage on the secondary site using the DR wizard (array-based replication)" on page 264.

-Configuring the secondary site for disaster recovery (continued) Table 11-1
+Table 11-1 Configuring the secondary site for disaster recovery (Continued)

-Action Description Create temporary storage for application installation (other replication methods) (EMC SRDF, Hitachi TrueCopy, or GCO only replication option) Use the DR wizard to create temporary storage for application installation on the secondary site See "Creating temporary storage on the secondary site using the DR wizard (array-based replication)" on page 307.
-Install and configure SQL Server on the first cluster node Ensure that the disk group and volumes for the system database are mounted on the first node Follow the guidelines for installing SQL Server in the SFW HA environment See "About installing SQL Server on the first system" on page 181.
-Install and configure SQL Server on the failover node(s) Stop SQL Server services on the first node Follow the guidelines for installing SQL Server on failover nodes in the SFW HA environment See "About installing SQL Server on the second system" on page 183.
-Clone the service group configuration Clone the service group configuration from the primary to the secondary site using the DR wizard See "Cloning the service group configuration from the primary to the secondary site" on page 312.
-Configure replication and global clustering, or configure global clustering only (VVR replication) Use the wizard to configure replication and global clustering (EMC SRDF replication) Set up replication and then use the wizard to configure the SRDF resource and global clustering (Hitachi TrueCopy) Set up replication and then use the wizard to configure the HTC resource and global clustering (Other array-based replication) Use the wizard to configure global clustering, and then set up replication See "Configuring replication and global clustering" on page 317.
+Action Description Install and configure SQL Server on the first cluster node Ensure that the disk group and volumes for the system database are mounted on the first node Follow the guidelines for installing SQL Server in the SFW HA environment See "Installing and configuring SQL Server on the first cluster node" on page 159.
+Install and configure SQL Server on the failover node(s) Stop SQL Server services on the first node Follow the guidelines for installing SQL Server on failover nodes in the SFW HA environment See "Installing SQL Server on the second cluster node" on page 161.
+Clone the service group configuration Clone the service group configuration from the primary to the secondary site using the DR wizard See "Cloning the service group configuration from the primary to the secondary site" on page 268.
+Configure replication and global clustering, or configure global clustering only (VVR replication) Use the wizard to configure replication and global clustering (EMC SRDF replication) Set up replication and then use the wizard to configure the SRDF resource and global clustering (Hitachi TrueCopy) Set up replication and then use the wizard to configure the HTC resource and global clustering (Other array-based replication) Use the wizard to configure global clustering, and then set up replication See "Configuring replication and global clustering" on page 272.
+Verify the disaster recover configuration Verify that the secondary site has been fully configured for disaster recovery See "Verifying the disaster recovery configuration" on page 289.
+(Optional) Add secure communication Add secure communication between local clusters within the global cluster (optional task) See "Establishing secure communication within the global cluster (optional)" on page 290.

-Action Description Verify the disaster recover configuration Verify that the secondary site has been fully configured for disaster recovery See "Verifying the disaster recovery configuration" on page 341.
-(Optional) Add secure communication Add secure communication between local clusters within the global cluster (optional task) See "Establishing secure communication within the global cluster (optional)" on page 343.
-(Optional) Add additional DR sites Optionally, add additional DR sites to a VVR environment See "Adding multiple DR sites (optional)" on page 345.
-Handling service group dependencies after failover If your environment includes dependent service groups, review the considerations for bringing the service groups online after failover to the secondary site See "Recovery procedures for service group dependencies" on page 345.
+Action Description (Optional) Add additional DR sites Optionally, add additional DR sites to a VVR environment See "Adding multiple DR sites (optional)" on page 292.
+Handling service group dependencies after failover If your environment includes dependent service groups, review the considerations for bringing the service groups online after failover to the secondary site See "Recovery procedures for service group dependencies" on page 293.

-Table 11-1 Configuring the secondary site for disaster recovery (continued)
+Table 11-1 Configuring the secondary site for disaster recovery (Continued)